marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/exp.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: EXP, DEXP, CEXP, ZEXP, CDEXP, exponential function, logarithm function, inverse

 .. _exp:

-.. index:: EXP

-.. index:: DEXP

-.. index:: CEXP

-.. index:: ZEXP

-.. index:: CDEXP

-.. index:: exponential function

-.. index:: logarithm function, inverse

 EXP --- Exponential function
 *****************************